Connecting with Confidence: Making the Most of AFP 2018

 Christine Hollinden, Principal, Hollinden | marketers & strategists

-Bringing Your Strategic Plan Results to the Board Room
+Driving Strategic Alignment from the Front Lines to the Board Room

 Leveraging Introversion as a Superpower